-Field Diesel Units are effective in areas where there is a ready supply of crude oil but limited supply of diesel fuel, such as unpopulated areas, remote oil fields or drilling locations.
-A Field Diesel Unit can fulfill local fuel requirements for power generation and drilling operation.
-This unit extracts diesel component from crude oil and then blends rest of the product back to crude oil.
-The Field Diesel Unit is split into easily transportable skids; it is quick to install and self-sufficient.
+Field Diesel Units are effective in areas where there is a ready supply of Crude Oil but limited supply of diesel or fuel oil, such as remote oil fields or drilling locations.
+A Field Diesel Unit can fulfill fuel requirements for power generation and drilling operation.
+This unit extracts the Diesel component from the Crude Oil and then blends rest of the products back to Crude Oil stream.
+The Field Diesel Unit is supplied in easily transportable skids; it is quick to install and self-sufficient.
 The unit can be started when needed and stopped when the tanks are full.
-The diesel produced by these units largely depends on the type of crude oil, the lighter varieties will provide greater diesel yield and higher cetane number.
+The Diesel produced by these units largely depends on the type of Crude Oil, the lighter varieties will provide greater diesel yield and higher cetane number.

 - 200 BPD Crude Oil throughput